MoscouCapitale/Mocap/README.md

 - [ ] Stats
 - [ ] Settings
   - [ ] Refacto settings following the same pattern as collections
+  - [ ] Support api keys (support, hash, etc...)
+  - [ ] Regroup some code that are very similar between pages (and also all the StylesSettingsDBObject).
+Ex on pages the logic is *almost* the same, only the UI is different
+  - [ ] Check formfields objects, for better placeholder, validation, etc...
 - [ ] UI
   - [ ] Info icon with tooltip on hover
     - [ ] tell that bricks names are unique